LeonLaude/SCORCH/Orchestrator Health Checker/README.md

 ## Description
-Since the Orchestrator CodePlex website has been archived and download links no longer working, I wanted to share this useful tool to monitor your Orchestrator environment.
+Since the Orchestrator CodePlex website has been archived and download links are cryptic (but still downloadable), I wanted to make it easy and share this useful tool to monitor your Orchestrator environment.

 ## Abilities
 It allows to monitor the Orchestrator 2012, 2016, 2019 environment as a whole allowing amoung several things: